Thai authorities issue extreme heat warnings for dozens of provinces | Science-Environment

 Thai authorities issue extreme heat warnings for dozens of provinces

-In Bangladesh and parts of India, extreme heat is leading to surge in power demand, causing power cuts and shortages for millions of people.
 In Bangkok, temperatures reached a record high of 54 degrees Celsius (129.2°F) in Bangna district on Saturday, according to the meteorological department, with authorities warning residents to avoid outdoor activities and be wary of the danger of heat stroke.
+"Sometimes, I take refuge in the 7-11 convenience store...

 - Country: